zaphyr-org/documentation/repositories/1.x/router.md

 ---

-## Middlewares
+## Middleware

-The router contains a [PSR-15](https://www.php-fig.org/psr/psr-15/) compliant middleware dispatcher, which means that it can handle the invocation of a stack of middlewares.
-Because the router is build around PSR-15, middlewares and controllers are handled in a [single pass approach](https://www.php-fig.org/psr/psr-15/meta/#52-single-pass-lambda).
+The router contains a [PSR-15](https://www.php-fig.org/psr/psr-15/) compliant middleware dispatcher, which means that it can handle the invocation of a stack of middleware.
+Because the router is build around PSR-15, middleware and controllers are handled in a [single pass approach](https://www.php-fig.org/psr/psr-15/meta/#52-single-pass-lambda).
 This means that all middleware is passed a request object and a request handler, but is expected to return its own response object or pass off to the next middleware in the stack by calling the `handle` method on the request handler.